nextstrain/nextclade/docs/dev/developer-guide.md

 The workflows run on every pull request on GitHub and every push to a major branch.

+> Hint if the bioconda release job fails due to push permissions:
+>
+> You need to update the `nextstrain/bioconda` fork manually in order to be
+>
+> Clone the fork https://github.com/nextstrain/bioconda-recipes as described in the readme.
+Follow the instructions precisely, don't invent anything new.
+Then push the latest updates from the upstream to the fork with this command:
+>
+> ```
+> cd biooconda-recipes && git push nextstrain bioconda/master:master
+> ```
+>
+> Then go to the failing job and restart it.

 ### Deployment environments

 Nextclade GitHub repository contains 3 major branches with special meaning: `master`, `staging` and `release`, each has a corresponding domain name for Nextclade Web.
 Nextclade built from one of these branches fetches datasets from the corresponding dataset deployment environment (See [Dataset server maintenance guide](https://github.com/nextstrain/nextclade_data/blob/master/docs/dataset-server-maintenance.md))